Posts in Net Zero Energy

 Building Faster with Innovative Tech Systems

 We’re excited to share that Green Canopy NODE’s patent pending Utility Kit was successfully installed into six of the units.
 Integrating innovative tech systems into the project has helped ensure a faster, more efficient build.
-Using the Utility Kit reduced the normal mechanical, electrical, and plumbing install time by half.
+Using the Utility Kit reduced the normal mechanical, electrical, and plumbing install time by nearly twenty percent.
 Pre-constructed in our off-site factory during the site work phase, the utility walls were ready for installation for the framing phase.
 With the help of utility subcontractors, connections were made on-site to allow for a smooth and seamless installation process.

 Green Canopy NODE is on a path to revolutionize construction, and these innovative construction technologies are just one example of how we are pushing the envelope of construction industry standards.
 Over the past dozen years, we’ve continued to advance towards our mission of regenerating communities and environments.
 Trillium, the new neighborhood at Grow, will be 5 Star Built Green and will join our inventory of Net Zero Energy homes.